versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/WebRtcTransport.md

 <section markdown="1">

-A WebRTC transport represents a network path established by both, a WebRTC endpoint and mediasoup, via ICE and DTLS.
+A WebRTC transport represents a network path negotiated by both, a WebRTC endpoint and mediasoup, via ICE and DTLS procedures.
 A WebRTC transport may be used to receive media, to send media or to both receive and send.
 There is no limitation in mediasoup.
 However, due to their design, mediasoup-client and libmediasoupclient require separate WebRTC transports for sending and receiving.

 > `@inherits` [Transport](#Transport)